SumoLogic/sumologic-documentation/docs/observability/aws/deploy-use-aws-observability/migration-strategy-using-terraform.md

 description: Learn how to migrate CloudWatch Source to Kinesis Firehose Source using Terraform.
 ---

 This document will help you to migrate CloudWatch Source to Kinesis Firehose Source using Terraform.
 There are two approaches which you can follow for the migration.
-Refer [AWS Kinesis Firehose for Logs Source](/docs/send-data/hosted-collectors/amazon-aws/aws-kinesis-firehose-logs-source/) and [AWS Kinesis Firehose for Metrics Source](/docs/send-data/hosted-collectors/amazon-aws/aws-kinesis-firehose-metrics-source/#kinesis-firehose-source-or-cloudwatch-source) to know about the migration beifits.
+Refer to [AWS Kinesis Firehose for Logs Source](/docs/send-data/hosted-collectors/amazon-aws/aws-kinesis-firehose-logs-source/) and [AWS Kinesis Firehose for Metrics Source](/docs/send-data/hosted-collectors/amazon-aws/aws-kinesis-firehose-metrics-source/#kinesis-firehose-source-or-cloudwatch-source) to know about the migration benefits.

 ## Approach 1: Enable forwarding of data to Sumo Logic using Kinesis Firehose for the Log and Metrics source